 Directions

-1. In a large mixing bowl, combine the drained tuna with cherry tomatoes, cucumber, olives, and feta cheese.
+1. In a bowl, mix the drained tuna, tomatoes, cucumber, olives, and feta.

-2. In a small bowl, whisk together the lemon juice, olive oil, salt, and pepper.
-Pour this dressing over the tuna mixture and stir gently to combine all ingredients.
+2. Whisk lemon juice, olive oil, salt, and pepper in a small bowl.
+Pour over the tuna mix and stir gently.

 Avocado Tuna Salad